UrbanMachine/roboregress/README.md

 # roboregress
-A system for numerical modeling different configurations of a lumber processing robot.
+A system for numerical modeling different configurations of a linear factory process with large workpieces (such as dimensional lumber)

 _________________